J.D. degree requirements

-- Total credits required.
-You must complete 86 credit hours with a cumulative grade point average of 2.0 or better.
+- Total credits required – You must complete 86 credit hours with a cumulative GPA of 2.0 or better.
+At least 64 of these credits must be obtained in courses requiring attendance in regularly scheduled classroom sessions or direct faculty instruction.

-- Limitation on clinical and externship courses.
-Students may take not more than 14 credits of clinical and externship courses toward completion of degree requirements.
+- Limitation on clinical and externship courses – Students may take not more than 14 credits of clinical and externship courses toward the completion of degree requirements.
+No more than eight credit hours from externships may be used to satisfy degree requirements.

-- Transfer credits.
-The Law School will transfer credits from all American Bar Association-approved law schools for courses in which the student received a grade of "C" or better.
+- Transfer credits – The Law School will transfer up to 30 credits from all American Bar Association-approved law schools for courses in which the student received a grade of "C" or better.
 If a course is graded on a Pass/Fail or No Credit scale, the Law School only will transfer credits with a certification from the institution that a Pass is equal to a grade of "C" or better.
 The Law School will transfer the credits upon receipt of an official transcript sent directly from the credit-granting institution.
-Transfer credits are reviewed by the assistant dean of students in conjunction with the registrar.
+Transfer credits are reviewed by the director of academic success and bar preparation in conjunction with the registrar.
+No transfer student may receive credit for a Wayne State University Law School course that substantially overlaps with graduate coursework that a student took at another ABA-approved law school without written approval from the dean or the dean's designee.
 The student's Law School transcript will show credit, but not grades, for courses carried and completed at other law schools.
-A transfer student only may receive credit for a course taken at the Law School that substantially overlaps with coursework taken at another school with the advance permission of the assistant dean of students.
-Wayne Law doesn't have any formal agreements with other schools for the purpose of facilitating transfer of credit between institutions ("articulation agreements").

 The above represents only a summary of the requirements for graduation.
 To be sure you understand all of the requirements you should carefully consult the Law School Academic Regulations.